The Conqueror (1956 film): Release

 The Conqueror had premieres around the world in January 1956 in Caracas, Hong Kong, Manila, Mexico City, Paris, (23) São Paulo and Washington, D.C.
 (24).
-It had its UK premiere at the Odeon Marble Arch in London on February 2, 1956 where it grossed $11,000 in its first 6 days.
+It had its UK premiere at the Odeon Marble Arch in London on February 2, 1956, where it grossed $11,000 in its first 6 days.
 Its premiere in Berlin led to a riot as young fans from East Berlin, which was part of East Germany but was not yet separated from West Berlin by the Berlin Wall, stormed past the DDR Border Troops to see John Wayne.
 The film had its Los Angeles premiere on February 22 and opened in many other US cities that week, including Chicago, Denver, Philadelphia and San Francisco and finished second at the US box office for the week, including a gross of $71,000 in LA and setting many opening day records.

-The film was the eleventh-highest-grossing film at the box office in the United States and Canada during 1956, earning theatrical rentals of $4.5 million, but was a financial failure.
+Home media

 Universal purchased the rights to the film in 1979, and the studio released the film on DVD as part of its Vault Series on June 12, 2012.

 Kino Lorber released the film on Blu-ray on February 25, 2025.